Construction Tech Startups in 2020

 However, there are still many construction tech startups that have been on the receiving end of some serious VC.

 As of right now, the major emphasis in construction tech seems to be on AI and robotics.
 However, everything from 3D printing to financial forecasting software are finding VC success.
 Despite apparent VC dips in the last two years, construction tech is well-positioned for a bright future.
+As you can now see, tech solutions can mitigate construction challenges.

 If you want to know more about how to accelerate your Construction startup, contact us at hello@product10x.com